 We are committed to making more equitable data that recognizes the history of Indigenous people in Canada.
 We are learning and unlearning through deep listening and reflection to move forward with data collection that is representative and just.

-Youthful Cities asked young people around the world to help define the word, “youthful”.
-We received an amazing set of descriptors – connected, dynamic, open, curious, inventive, and playful.
-These words became the values that we operate on.
-For us, they amplify the power of young people and advocate on their behalf as vital components of workplaces, organizations, and cities.
-These values support us on a daily basis in building cities that are stronger, brighter, more just, and… more youthful!
+Youthful Cities asked young people around the world to help define the word “youthful”.
+We received an amazing set of descriptors — connected, dynamic, open, curious, inventive, and playful.
+These words became the values that we operate on to amplify the power of young people.

 Young people are the most connected generation in history.
 Cities are at their best when they’re built from communities—and communities are now being built by youth in new and innovative ways.